Favisya/magento-thesis/README.md

 ### Requirements

 - PHP 8.1 or higher
-- MySQL 8.0 or higher
+- MySQL 5.7 or higher
 - Nginx
-- RabbitMQ 3.9 or higher
+- RabbitMQ 3.13 or higher
+- Elasticsearch 7
 - Composer 2

 ### Installation